Seeed-Studio/wiki-documents/docs/Grove_AI_HAT_for_Edge_Computing.md

 ##### Hardware Connection

-- 1 Conect the Grove - LED to the Grove **J2** port(D13 pin) of the Grove AI HAT
+- 1 Connect the Grove - LED to the Grove **J2** port(D13 pin) of the Grove AI HAT
-- 2 Conect the Grove AI HAT to the computer via USB Type C port.
+- 2 Connect the Grove AI HAT to the computer via USB Type C port.

 <div align="center">